ZanSara/zansara.github.io/content/talks/2022-12-01-open-nlp-meetup.md

 ---

-For the 7th OpenNLP meetup I presented the topic of Image Retrieval, a feature that I've recently added to Haystack in the form of a MultiModal Retriever.
+For the 7th [OpenNLP meetup](https://www.meetup.com/open-nlp-meetup/) I presented the topic of Image Retrieval, a feature that I've recently added to Haystack in the form of a [MultiModal Retriever](https://docs.haystack.deepset.ai/docs/retriever#multimodal-retrieval) (see the [Tutorial](https://haystack.deepset.ai/tutorials/19_text_to_image_search_pipeline_with_multimodal_retriever)).

 The talk consists of 5 parts: